Falls at Construction Sites Can Be Life-changing Events For Workers and Their Families.

 In many falls, workers suffer catastrophic brain injury or spinal injury.
 In too many cases, the worker cannot survive the harm that he or she suffers.
 If you are dealing with the consequences of a construction fall, we can provide the highly experienced and compassionate legal representation that you need during this challenging time.
 We want to make a difference for you.

-Call or connect with us online to discuss your case.
+Contact us to discuss your case.
 We can learn more about how your construction fall occurred, and craft a legal strategy that is tailored to meet your unique needs and goals.

 Unfortunately, if you are a construction worker in Indiana, you have likely faced the risk of a fall every day on the job.
 As the Occupational Safety and Health Administration (OSHA) reports, falls are a leading cause of injury and death in the construction industry.